uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 1. Navigate to the apps folder of the IAP materials that you have downloaded and
 2. Open the `Aserve226` application **by right-clicking and choosing the `OPEN` menu option**
-3. You may see security warnings (shown below)
-   a. please accept the security warnings to open the application
+3. You may see security warnings (shown below) please accept the security warnings

 <img src="images/AserveRightclick.png" alt="use the right-click menu to open the aserve226 application" height="300px"></img>
 <img src="images/AserveTrust.png" alt="you may safely accept a warning to open the files downloaded" height="300px"></img>